 A plan of management can be prepared for more than one parcel of land (generic or geographic) or for a single parcel (significant or specific).
-The Plan of Management for Areas of Cultural Significance - The Willows is a specific plan of management.
+The Plan of Management for Areas of Cultural Significance - Darlington Point Museum is a site specific plan of management.

-The Crown land covered under this plan of management is a valuable community resource and the key objective of the PoM is to provide a clear direction that will enable the history of Jerilderie be shared with members the local community and visitors to the local government area while facilitating opportunities for the use of the buildings for purposes that would allow the ongoing conservation of the heritage items.
+The Crown land covered under this plan of management is a valuable community resource and the key objective of the PoM is to provide a clear direction that will enable the history of Darlington Point be shared with members the local community and visitors to the local government area while facilitating opportunities that would allow the ongoing conservation of the heritage items.